Interactive Multi-Objective Probabilistic Preference Learning with Soft and Hard Bounds: Simulation Results

 \item \textbf{\methodname{} Feedback (2 units):} Providing feedback in \methodname{} involves a two-step cognitive process by the DM: \begin{enumerate} \item \textit{Identification:} The DM must first identify which of the $L$ objective dimensions they wish to adjust, and then decide whether to modify the soft or hard bound for that dimension.
 This requires understanding the current state of the tradeoff space. \item \textit{Quantification:} The DM must then specify the magnitude and direction of the change for the selected bound (e.g., how much to increase the soft bound or decrease the hard bound).
 This involves a quantitative judgment about their desired preference shift. \end{enumerate} Given these distinct decision-making steps, we assign 2 interaction units to a single \methodname{} feedback action.

 \item \textbf{Ranking-based Feedback ($k$ units):} When a DM is asked to rank $k$ presented items, the cognitive effort generally scales with $k$.
 While the exact cognitive complexity can be debated (e.g., it might not be strictly linear, and the difficulty of ranking can depend on the similarity of items), assigning $k$ units reflects that the DM performs $k-1$ implicit pairwise comparisons to establish a full order, or at least makes $k$ evaluations to place each item.
-As noted in the main text (footnote in Section~\ref{sec:performance-evaluation}), $k \log k$ is another plausible model reflecting sorting complexity.
+As noted in the footnote, $k \log k$ is another plausible model reflecting sorting complexity.
 However, we opt for $k$ units due to (1) the cognitive load of ranking not always being uniform across all $k$ items (e.g., identifying the best and worst might be easier than ordering middle items), and (2) for simplicity in our comparative framework.
 This assignment acknowledges that processing and ordering $k$ items is substantially more demanding than a single pairwise choice. \end{itemize}

 For mechanisms like ranking that are assigned multiple interaction units ($k>1$) to represent a single complete feedback instance (e.g., one full ranking of $k$ items), we assume that the performance metric (e.g., SHF Utility Ratio as per Equation~\ref{shf-utility-ratio}) remains constant across these constituent interaction units.
 The metric is only updated once the DM has completed the entire feedback action (e.g., submitted the full ranking).
 This accounting method, with results presented in Figure~\ref{fig:eval-results}, provides a standardized basis for comparing the efficiency of different preference elicitation approaches, considering both the quality of learned preferences and the human effort involved.
+Even within such a setting, Figure \ref{fig:eval-results} shows that \methodname and \methodfullname consistently outperform other feedback mechanisms in terms of the SHF Utility Ratio.